oliverstickel/oliverstickel.github.io/index.md

 *Regional societies, University of Siegen, other sources, Germany, about 190.000€.*

 `2013 - today`
 **Fab Lab Siegen** was *[my baby](https://fablab-siegen.de)* for many years and my first real experience in regards being a founder and the world of fundraising.
 The project is still going and has become infrastructure.
 *Different calls for student projects, donations and other regional funding sources, about 100.000€ during the first 2-3 years (after that, funding strategies changed).*

 `2012-2015`
-**CUBES**, research project on community-based innovation in software development and usability for small and medium sized enterprises.
+**CUBES**, research project on community-based innovation in software and usability for small and medium sized enterprises.
 I was involved as a student, then researcher and, in the end, as (interim) project manager for all aspects of the final reporting and project closing.
 *Federal Ministry for Economic Affairs and Energy, Germany, about 800.000€.*

 ## Awards and honors